abdelrhmanwahdan/Students-performance-in-exams/README.md

 ![Exam](images/exam.jpg "exam")

 # Aim
-The aim of this project is to understand the various facts like economic, personal and social on the students performance.
+The aim of this project is to understand the various facts like economic, personal, and social on the student's performance.

 # Inferences would be :
 1. How to imporve the students performance in each test ?